Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

   <figcaption>Status panel when no warning is returned.</figcaption>
 </figure>

-### Summary of the time estimate
+### Summary of the PFS pointing simulation

-A summary is shown as a list.
+A summary of the pointing simulation is shown as a list.
 The total request time and the following information is highlighted.

 - Number of PFS pointing centers (PPCs)
 - Corresponding fiberhours (i.e., sum of exposure time for assigned targets)